How well can we estimate a sparse vector?: Introduction

 \subsection{Related work}

+There have been a number of prior works that have established lower bounds on $M^*(\bA)$ or related quantities under varying assumptions~\cite{YeZ_Rate,RaskuWY_Minimax,RaskuWY_Lower,Louni_Generalized,RigolT_Exponential,AeroSZ_Information,SarvoBB_Measurements}.
+In~\cite{AeroSZ_Information,SarvoBB_Measurements}, techniques from information theory similar to the ones that we use below are used to establish rather general lower bounds under the assumption that the entries of $\bx$ are generated i.i.d.\ according to some distribution.
+For an appropriate choice of distribution, $\bx$ will be approximately sparse and~\cite{AeroSZ_Information,SarvoBB_Measurements} will yield asymptotic lower bounds of a similar flavor to ours.

-There have been a number of prior works that have established lower bounds on $M^*(\bA)$ or related closely quantities under varying assumptions~\cite{YeZ_Rate,RaskuWY_Minimax,RaskuWY_Lower,Louni_Generalized,RigolT_Exponential}, of which the most closely related to our results are those of Ye and Zhang~\cite{YeZ_Rate} and Raskutti, Wainwright, and Yu~\cite{RaskuWY_Minimax}.
-In~\cite{YeZ_Rate} Ye and Zhang establish a similar bound to~(\ref{eq:mmriskbound_a}) in Theorem 1.
+The prior work most closely related to our results is that of Ye and Zhang~\cite{YeZ_Rate} and Raskutti, Wainwright, and Yu~\cite{RaskuWY_Minimax}.
+In~\cite{YeZ_Rate} Ye and Zhang establish a bound similar to~(\ref{eq:mmriskbound_a}) in Theorem 1.
 While the resulting bounds are substantially the same, the bounds in~\cite{YeZ_Rate} hold only in the asymptotic regime where $k \rightarrow \infty$, $n \rightarrow \infty$, and $\frac{k}{n} \rightarrow 0$, whereas our bounds hold for arbitrary finite values of $k$ and $n$, including the case where $k$ is relatively large compared to $n$.
 In~\cite{RaskuWY_Minimax} Raskutti et al.\ reach a somewhat similar conclusion to our Theorem~\ref{thm1} via a similar argument, but where it is assumed that $\bA$ satisfies $\norm{\bA \bx}^2 \le (1+\delta) \norm{\bx}^2$ for all $\bx \in \Sigma_{2k}$, (i.e., the upper bound of the {\em restricted isometry property} (RIP)).
 In this case the authors show that\footnote{Note that it is possible to remove the assumption that $\bA$ satisfies the upper bound of the RIP, but with a rather unsatisfying result.
 Specifically, for an arbitrary matrix $\bA$ with a fixed Frobenius norm, we have that $\norm[2]{\bA}^2 \le \norm[F]{\bA}^2$, so that $(1+\delta) \le \norm[F]{\bA}^2$.
 This bound can be shown to be tight by considering a matrix $\bA$ with only one nonzero column.
 However, applying this bound underestimates $M^*(\bA)$ by a factor of $n$.
 Of course, the bounds coincide for ``good'' matrices (such as random matrices) which will have a significantly smaller value of $\delta$~\cite{RaskuWY_Lower}.
 However, the random matrix framework is precisely that which we wish to challenge.}